The64thGamer/cheeseepedia/content/46xfsfbn07pfi02w/content.md

 ### Creation

-Not much is known about the creation of the Bot, though it was probably built in 1976 at {{< wiki-link "Creative Engineering Original Company Building" >}}.
+Not much is known about the creation of the Bot, though it was probably built in 1976 at [Creative Engineering Original Company Building].

 ### Usage